chippr-robotics/chippr-agi/README.md

+![You are a designer tasked with creating a simple, line art mascot for the Chippr-AGI open-source framework.
+The mascot should be a small robotic chipmunk with a single round eye.
+The chipmunk should have a rectangular body with rounded edges, and its limbs should be thin, straight lines.
+The tail should be a thin curved line, and the whole design should be in a single color of your choice.
+The mascot should convey the intelligence and efficiency of the software, while still being approachable and friendly.
+Once you have created the mascot, submit it as a PNG file with a transparent background.
+](docs/chipprAGI.png )

 # Chippr-AGI

 Chippr-AGI is an open-source framework that uses AI models to automate task creation and prioritization.
 It combines the power of GPT-4 with actor-critic reinforcement learning to optimize the order and allocation of tasks for a given objective.